You are currently viewing Intentional Infliction of Emotional Distress

 3. A neighbor leaves notes on the complainant’s door that people of the complainant’s gender or race are not welcome in the neighborhood.
 The letters threaten physical harm if the complainant continues to live in the neighborhood.
 Then, the tortfeasor damages property on the complainant’s lawn.
 Furthermore, the tortfeasor encourages others to ostracize the complainant, too.
 As a result, the complainant suffers panic attacks.

 4. Someone rushes into the complainant’s office.
 They tell the complainant that their spouse has just been killed in a car accident.
 However, this is not true; the tortfeasor was playing a prank.
-The complaint is, as a result, severely emotionally distressed and damaged by this ordeal.
+As a result, the complaint is severely emotionally distressed and damaged by this ordeal.

 POSSIBLE DEFENSES FOR INTENTIONAL INFLICTION OF EMOTIONAL DISTRESS

-If the complainant gives consent to the tortfeasor to engage in outrageous conduct, then courts will likely not consider the conduct to constitute IIED because the consent given negates a prima facie[8] claim.
+If the complainant gives consent to the tortfeasor to engage in outrageous conduct, then courts will likely not consider the conduct to constitute IIED because the consent given negates a prima facie8Supra footnote 2. claim.

 Further, context matters as well.
-If the outrageous conduct is done in a situation in which it may be deemed normal or appropriate, then a prima facie[9] claim of IIED would be likely negated.[10]
+If the outrageous conduct is done in a situation in which it may be deemed normal or appropriate, then a prima facie9Id. claim of IIED would be likely negated.10See https://www.law.cornell.edu/wex/intentional_infliction_of_emotional_distress

 SAMPLE IIED COMPLAINT

 Please click here to see a sample complaint in an intentional infliction of emotional distress claim filed with the federal court.
-Reading this sample document will help orient and instruct you as to IIED claims.
+Reading this sample document will help orient and instruct you on IIED claims.

 CONTACT US TODAY!